 You should choose an online GED course that allows you to track your progress and gives you access to practice tests.

-Covcell offers online GED classes, progress tracking, practice tests, and test-taking strategies.
+- Covcell offers online GED programs, progress tracking, practice tests, and test-taking strategies.
 Click here to check all features

 The Best GED Prep Book